-Sin is what all people do and “sinner” is who all people are—yet, that is exactly the opposite of what all people were created to do and who we were all created to be.
+Sin is what all people do and “sinner” is who all people are—yet, that is exactly the opposite of what mankind was originally created to do and be.
 Sin affects every part of a person, such that no person is partially sin-free and no one has made the decision of himself or herself to seek God.
 No one, that is, but Christ who is the second, perfect Adam.
-We will return to this blessed truth.
+We will return to this truth.

 God’s wrath in the Bible is never the capricious, self-indulgent, irritable, morally ignoble thing that human anger so often is.
 It is, instead, a right and necessary reaction to objective moral evil.

-The first Adam was not enough for us.
-Yet, what no one could do in the garden, the second Adam—Jesus Christ, fully God and fully man—could do.
-His perfect faithfulness and sacrificial death means salvation is freely offered to the world such that for all who repent of sin and believe in Him, He is the faultless representative and Substitute.
+The first Adam was not enough for mankind.
+Yet, what no mere person could do in the garden, the second Adam—Jesus Christ, fully God and fully man—did do.
+His perfect faithfulness and sacrificial death means salvation is freely offered to the world such that for all who repent of sin and believe in Him, He is the faultless representative and Substitute for the punishment of sin.
+“For there is one God, and there is one mediator between God and men, the man Christ Jesus” (1 Timothy 2:5).
 The next post in this series is about Jesus and the mercy and grace of His salvation.

-For now, I reflect on the implications of the doctrine of sin in my life.
+For the remainder of this post, I reflect on the implications of the doctrine of sin in my life.
 As a believer in Christ, God has dealt with me according to pure, undeserved mercy and grace when facing my eternal danger and everlasting sorrow.
-Early in my life, I was bound for hell because of the evils of my own heart, mind, and will.
+Early in my life, I was bound for hell because of the sinfulness of my own heart, mind, and will.
 But in Christ, I have been saved from sin and punishment; this is why, unequivocally and without question, I trust Him with every lesser danger and sorrow that may come in this life.
 The eternal danger and everlasting sorrow of sin and punishment outweighs even the sorrow of losing my dear first daughter in this life.
 For I have eternity to anticipate with her, which His salvation has made possible.

 I am exceedingly thankful today that He has not treated me according to what my sin deserves and that He has given me the opportunity to make a decision to believe in Jesus Christ.
 This allows me to be restored to Him in all love forever.
 He has not abandoned me and I know this because of Christ’s loving sacrifice.

 You have read above that a nature of sin starts in the womb.
-Further, you have read of the opportunity to believe in Christ so that we can be saved and know Him for eternity.
+Further, you have read of the opportunity to believe in Christ to be saved and know Him for eternity.
 Yet what about our babies in the womb and infants who die?
 They have sin natures, but did not have the opportunity to believe.
-To read more about this question, read these blog posts (here and here).
+To consider this question further, read these blog posts (here and here).